m-nel/yii-sentry/README.md

                     'levels' => 'error, warning',
                     'except' => array(
                         .....
-                        // if you want to ignore some errors you do not want to caught by Sentry ),
+                        // if you want to ignore some errors ),
                 ),
                 .....